hoprnet/hoprnet/DEVELOPMENT_PROCESSES.md

    run the tests on every single push.

 3. When the code is ready, mark the pull-request as ready to review, and request a code-review from a maintainer.
-In the case of team members, the approval of an additional team member is required.
+In the case of members, the approval of an additional team member is required.
 Externals require **two** maintainers to approve the change.